 It was at this point, I decided to add another extension unit, so I repeated the steps and continued to trim it out.
 I also added simple trim to the top, by attaching a 1×2 to the ceiling and then a 1×1 underneath for a craftsman look.
 I’m so glad I decided to take them all the way up, they look more custom and finished.

 Next, was the tedious task of caulking and filling in each nail hole.
 I also filled in each hole for the adjustable shelving and caulked each shelf on all sides.
 In the picture above, you can see how much better each shelf looks caulked vs not caulked.
 This makes the shelving permanent, but I am okay with that.
 Then, I started to paint.
 I used a very strong primer and my favorite white paint.
 The original bookcases looked yellow in our home, so I used my go-to white – Ultra White by Valspar.
 In the photo above, the new paint is on the right and it’s so much brighter!
-I will share more about how to paint them next week (this tutorial is already long enough)!

 Once, the painting was done and cured for about a week, I added the door hardware.
 I had originally planned on using a simple black knob, but after adding the extra height extension, I felt the doors needed some visual weight.
 I love the larger black pulls and glad I changed my mind.